 (Remember, I’m not a vet.
 Just a dog Mom.
 All of this is my personal opinion only.
 Basically we fed him good food and avoided potentially toxic chemicals.)

 This article is also updated.
 Our dog lived a full life until a couple of months after he turned 17.
 He is no longer with us.
 But we have two puppies in the house.

 Geranium Oil for Dog Fleas

 (This post contains affiliate links, and if you purchase a product I receive a commission, at no extra cost to you.)

 Insects hate the smell of concentrated geranium.
 Just in case you’re thinking of doing the same thing, first check with your vet.
 Essential oils shouldn’t be used on pregnant or nursing females, or on very young puppies.

 Anyway, I do think our efforts to raise a healthy dog have paid off.
-Our family pet is doing very well for his age.
-We’ve avoided exposing him to potentially toxic flea products.
-We’ve also avoided exposed our family to these questionable chemicals.
+Our dog did very well for his age, and he greatly exceeded the average age for his breed.

 Are Flea Collars Dangerous to Pets?